 Figure 5: Problems of Small Retailers

-Source: adapted Knego & Knezevic (2011p.
+Source: adapted Knego & Knezevic (2011, p.
 3)

 Their unfavorable procurement condition is the result of their low negotiation power because of small quantities being purchased.
 Therefore, comparing to the large retailers they cannot negotiate with suppliers well and the consequences are higher input prices of goods and services and higher transport and warehousing costs comparing to large retailers.
 In addition, their negotiating skills are lower due to the fact of lower knowledge capacities of their employees because the majority of retailers cannot finance highly educated managers and employees.
 Moreover, small retailers often cannot approach to producer directly because of the existing relationships and contractual arrangements within supply chains, and they are forced use intermediate companies to purchase product and services which increases input prices even more.